 Tips for Success

-The following are a list of tips and recommendations based on feedback collected from CO leaders as well as research on the engagement of the community in K-12 education.
+The following are a list of tips and recommendations based on feedback collected from Cultural Orientation leaders as well as research on the engagement of the community in K-12 education.

 - Develop a shared vision by ensuring that all stakeholders involved agree and are clear on goals and objectives.
 This also includes setting clear expectations and evaluating these over time.

 - Build strong partnerships based on clear communication and trust.
 This may include reviewing existing partnerships to see what has or has not worked in the past.

 - Use targeted outreach when possible to ensure alignment with the developed shared vision, and as possible, focus on high-need areas.

 - Ensure structure for the community partner, in terms of how much time they have, what they may present and do during the Cultural Orientation session, or even help them prepare their session, if appropriate.